-Why Mistakes Happen
+Why Do Surgical Mistakes Happen?

 Surgical mistakes are often blamed on understaffed hospitals and poor communication between medical workers.
 The bottom line is that surgeons and their assistants have a duty to keep their patients safe.
 Surgical injuries are sometimes, but not always, caused by negligence which can form the basis of a lawsuit.

 Some surgical complications are to be expected.
 They are a risk of surgery.
 All surgeries have risks.
 But, when the complication is the result of a violation of the medical standard of care and causes you serious injury, you might have a claim for negligence against the doctor, nurses and hospital involved in your procedure.
+A lawyer in Philadelphia could help someone who suffered losses as a result of a surgical mistake.

 When a surgeon is careless with his instruments, he can cut, puncture or tear the wrong body part.
 This can result in serious damage requiring future surgeries; especially if the doctor fails to notice his error while you are on the table and does not repair it before your initial surgery is concluded.
 A common surgery where we see an incorrect cut is during gallbladder surgery when a doctor nicks the bile duct or small intestine.
 In addition, if the doctor gets too close to an organ, you could end up having an organ removed when that was not part of the original surgery.
 We see this most commonly when a doctor is removing a malignant tumor.
 Sometimes, once the doctor opens you up he sees that he has to cut more than expected.
 But sometimes the doctor is overzealous or did not warn you of the potential for loss of an organ ahead of time.
-In such a case, he failed to obtain your informed consent and you should see an attorney.
+In such a surgical errors case, he failed to obtain your informed consent and you should see an attorney in Philadelphia.

 The Wrong Surgery